 Write a story on the basis of the following outline.
 Give a suitable title.

-59. You are Arshad/ Afreen.
-Write a report for your local English newspaper on the lack of open spaces and playground in your city/ town.
-Highlight the importance of such spaces for the people pointing out the duties and responsibilities of the civic authorities in this regard.
-3
+59. You are Arshad/Afreen.
+Write a report for your local English newspaper on the lack of open spaces and playgrounds in your city/town.

 Or